-- Overcommunicate about the strategies and tools available to employees - Take the time to learn what employees do and do not choose to utilize and why. - Evaluate the efficacy of your E&C resources using both qualitative and quantitative and how. methods, so you have a sense of gaps and strengths, where to make improvements integrity and the organization's E&C program. ees are less impressed by their leaders' commitment to workplace Compared to top management employees, non-management employ-
+- Overcommunicate about the strategies and tools available to employees. - Take the time to learn what employees do and do not choose to utilize and why. - Evaluate the efficacy of your E&C resources using both qualitative and quantitative methods, so you have a sense of gaps and strengths, where to make improvements and how.

-EMPLOYEES' LEADERS' EXPERIENCES DIFFER FROM
+LEADERS' EXPERIENCES DIFFER FROM EMPLOYEES'